cfoster0/social_benchmarker/README.md

 (Likes + Dislikes + Comments + Favorites) / Views
 ```

-> **Note:** Since view count statistics are public on YouTube, we can get a more precise read of engagement ratio
+> **Note:** Since view count statistics are public on YouTube, we can get a more precise read of engagement ratio.

 This script should run quickly, and once completed, spit out a .csv with the calculated benchmarks.